ubc-lib-geo/FCOR599-project-archiving-and-file-management/content/slide-deck.md

 The slides for this session can be found embedded below.

- <iframe src="https://ubc-lib-geo.github.io/presentations/fcor599#/" height="400px" width="100%" title="Geospatial data mangement and metadata presentation"></iframe>
+ <iframe src="https://ubc-lib-geo.github.io/presentations/fcor599_2023#/" height="400px" width="100%" title="Geospatial data mangement and metadata presentation"></iframe>

-You can also view full screen here: [https://ubc-lib-geo.github.io/presentations/fcor599#/](https://ubc-lib-geo.github.io/presentations/fcor599#/)